 Anne Potter Wilson Distinguished Professor of American Religious History

 James Hudnut-Beumler is the Anne Potter Wilson Distinguished Professor of American Religious History at Vanderbilt University.
 He served as Dean of the Divinity School from 2000 until 2013.
-Prior to coming to Vanderbilt, he was dean of the faculty at Columbia Theological Seminary, a program associate for Lilly Endowment, and director of the undergraduate program in Public and International Affairs at Princeton University.
+Prior to coming to Vanderbilt in 2000, he was dean of the faculty at Columbia Theological Seminary, a program associate for Lilly Endowment, and director of the undergraduate program in Public and International Affairs at Princeton University.
 Dr. Hudnut-Beumler is the author of Looking for God in the Suburbs: The Religion of the American Dream and Its Critics, 1945-1965 (Rutgers, 1994) and Generous Saints: Congregations Rethinking Money and Ethics (Alban, 1999), and is co-author of The History of the Riverside Church in the City of New York (NYU, 2005).
-Most recently he completed an economic history of American Protestantism from 1750 to the present, entitled, In Pursuit of the Almighty/'s Dollar: A History of Money and American Protestantism (University of North Carolina, 2007) and Strangers and Friends at the Welcome Table: Contemporary Christianities in the American South (University of North Carolina, 2018) and co-editor of The Future of Mainline Protestantism (Columbia, 2018) Professor Hudnut-Beumler and his wife, Heidi, are both Presbyterian ministers and, with their children Julia and Adam, make their home in Brentwood, Tennessee.
-Hudnut-Beumler's current academic interests include the historiography of religion in the American South, the 19th and 20th century American religious history, the use of non-textual evidence in studying religion, and religion and philanthropy.
-He is currently working on a volume on the future of mainline Protestantism.
-Hudnut-Beumler is a member of the American Academy of Religion, American Society of Church History, and the Society for the Scientific Study of Religion.
+Most recently he completed an economic history of American Protestantism from 1750 to the present, entitled, In Pursuit of the Almighty’s Dollar: A History of Money and American Protestantism (University of North Carolina, 2007) and Strangers and Friends at the Welcome Table: Contemporary Christianities in the American South (University of North Carolina, 2018) and co-editor of The Future of Mainline Protestantism (Columbia, 2018) Professor Hudnut-Beumler and his wife, Heidi, are both Presbyterian ministers and make their home in Nashville.